 Final Words

 So where is the graphics card located?
-If you are talking about a desktop, then a dedicated graphics card is pretty hard to miss.
-It is a fairly large component connected directly onto the motherboard itself.
+A dedicated graphics card is hard to miss when discussing a desktop.
+It is a reasonably significant component connected directly to the motherboard itself.

-You just need to be sure about what you are looking at.
+It would be best to know what you are looking at.

-If you just have an integrated graphics card, then unfortunately, that would be fairly hard to locate since it is built into the CPU itself!
+If you have an integrated graphics card, that would be pretty hard to locate since it is built into the CPU itself!

 Also Read: Do You Need Two Graphics Cards for Dual Monitors?